farazahma/crate/docs/appendices/compatibility.rst

 - XML functions

-The currently supported and unsupported features in CrateDB are exposed in the :ref:`information_schema` table (see :ref:`sql_features` for usage).
+**Note**: The currently supported and unsupported features in CrateDB are exposed in the :ref:`information_schema` table (see :ref:`sql_features` for usage).

-If you are missing features, functions or dialect improvements and have a great use case for it, let us know on `Github`_.
-We're always improving and extending CrateDB, and we love to hear feedback.
+If you have use cases for any missing features, functions, or dialect improvements, let us know on `Github`_!
+We are always improving and extending CrateDB and would love to hear your feedback.

 .. _Github: https://github.com/crate/crate